stfil-io/stfil-home/content/chinese/privacy/_index.md

 ### Contacts and Requests; Changes to the Privacy Notice

-Please send all your requests and queries in connection with your rights and freedoms relating to the personal data protection and processing conducted by the Company as part of providing the website and rendering the Services to you to: info@lido.fi.
+Please send all your requests and queries in connection with your rights and freedoms relating to the personal data protection and processing conducted by the Company as part of providing the website and rendering the Services to you to: contacts@stfil.io.

 Changes to the Privacy Notice will be displayed in the form of the updated document published on the website.
 We also can arrange the updates introduced to the Privacy Notice by archiving the previous versions of the document accessible in the electronic form on the website.